armory/docs/content/en/docs/release-notes/armoryspinnaker_v2-27-1-RC-preview.md

 exclude_search: true
 hide_summary: true
 description: >
-  Release notes for Armory Enterprise v2.27.1 Release Candidate (RC).
-A RC release is not meant for installation in production environments.
+  Release notes for Armory Enterprise v2.27.1.
 The release notes for 2.27.1 also include improvements and fixes from the 2.27.0 Beta release.
 ---

 ## 2021/10/15 Release Notes

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version]({{< ref "upgrade-spinnaker#rolling-back-an-upgrade" >}}) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).

-## Disclaimer

-{{< include "lts-beta.md" >}}

 ## Required Operator version

-To install, upgrade, or configure Armory 2.27.1 RC, use the following Operator version:
+To install, upgrade, or configure Armory 2.27.0, use the following Operator version:

 * Armory Operator 1.4.0 or later

 For information about upgrading, Operator, see [Upgrade the Operator]({{< ref "op-manage-operator#upgrade-the-operator" >}}).
-Using Halyard to install version 2.27.0 or later is not supported.
+Using Halyard to install version 2.27.0 or later is not suported.
 For more information, see [Halyard Deprecation]({{< ref "halyard-deprecation" >}}).

 ## Security